gahag/FSQL/README.md

 #### Types
 FSQL features a type checker for expressions.
 Logical operators must have both operands of boolean type.
-Relational operators must have operands of the same type, and an selection operand will dictate the type, defaulting to **string**.
+Relational operators must have operands of the same type, and a selection operand will dictate the type, defaulting to **string**.
 The regex match operator must have a left operand of type string, and a right operand must be a regex literal.
 When used with the regex match operator, the selections **date** and **size** are converted to string.
 #### Examples